SteelCompendium/data-bestiary-md-dse/Draw Steel Bestiary.md

 At the start of a dwarf’s turn, you can spend malice to activate one of the following features.

-- **Breaching Charge (3 Malice)**: A dwarf can destroy one adjacent object or square of wall.
+- **Breaching Charge (3 Malice):** A dwarf can destroy one adjacent object or square of wall.
 Each enemy adjacent to the destroyed object or square takes the object’s Stamina in damage (3 wood / 6 stone / 9 metal).

-- **Rappelling Barrage (5 Malice)**: All dwarves acting this turn gain the climb keyword to their movement.
+- **Rappelling Barrage (5 Malice):** All dwarves acting this turn gain the climb keyword to their movement.
 At any point during their movement, they can make a free strike.

-- **Snaring Line (7 Malice)**: A non-minion dwarf can take the following maneuver this turn.\
+- **Snaring Line (7 Malice):** A non-minion dwarf can take the following maneuver this turn.\
     **Snaring Line (Maneuver)** ◆ AGL RR\
     Keywords: Area, Magic, Resistance\
     Distance: 1 × 10 line within 10\
     Target: All enemies

 - ✸ ≤11: 7 damage; restrained (EoT)

 - ★ 12–16: 6 damage; slowed (EoT)

-    - ✦ 17: No effect
+- ✦ 17: No effect\

-    **Effect**: The snaring line remains until the end of the encounter.
+    Effect: The snaring line remains until the end of the encounter.
 An enemy that moves into an affected square for the first time on their turn must roll resistance.

 ### STATBLOCKS